National Freshwater Regulations FAQ

 Successful transition requires planning and time.
 It is best to do it gradually, rather than in one big step (especially if the reduction is bigger than 50-60kg N/ha/yr).
 It is important that clover has time to re-establish and it is actively fixing N to compensate for the lower N from fertiliser.
 Time is also required to ensure management systems are in place to accommodate the changes.
 If you are using more than 190kg N/ha/yr you need to act now to minimise any impacts on your system.

-Some of the current new requirements for winter grazing which were to come into effect in May 2021 have been deferred until May 2022.
-The government is currently consulting on the IWG rules, including a potential further deferment until November 2022.
+Some of the requirements for winter grazing which were to come into effect in May 2021 have been changed and further delayed until November 2022.

-If you are planning on expanding the area you use for winter grazing in 2021, then you may need a consent.
-Check with your regional council.
+If you are planning on expanding the area you use for winter grazing above the maximum area used in the reference period, then you need a consent.
+You might also need a consent if you cannot comply with any of the default conditions.
+Check with your regional council before applying.

 The intensive winter grazing limits apply to a 'farm', which is defined as one or more parcels of land (that may or may not be contiguous) that are managed as a single operation.
 Thus, if a run-off and milking platform are managed as a single operation, they can be considered together to determine compliance with the requirements for intensive winter grazing.